tj-experimental/django_google_app/README.md

-# DJANGO app using google maps api and synchronized google fusion tables.
+# DJANGO app using google maps api for synchronizing data to google fusion tables using OAuth2.

+- Validate access to google fusion table v2 api using OAuth2.
+- Perform updates to google fusion table with locations on the map by clicking or changing the position of the marker on the map.
-- Add locations to google fusion table.
+- Delete all locations from google fusion by clicking the reset button.
-- Stores previously pinned locations.
+- Stores previously pinned/clicked locations in the fusion table.
-- Display Fusion tables layer with styles applied.
+- Display Fusion tables layer with styles applied (i.e All locations saved in the fusion table have custom style and description Text Content).
 - Personalized Info window for previously searched addresses.

 ## Usage requirements